johnsyweb/johnsyweb.github.io/_posts/2019-03-25-running-to-work.markdown

 ## Logistics

 One question I get asked a lot is "do you run home?".
 I don't usually.
-I'm a morning runner for preference and I've had a couple of bad experiences of "doing the double" (_i.e._ running both ways), which have ended up with minor injuries, so I catch public transport home on the days that I run to work.
+I'm a morning runner for preference and I've had a couple of bad experiences of "doing the double" (_i.e._ running both ways), which have ended up with minor injuries.
+So I catch public transport home on the days that I run to work.

 I habitually work from home on Tuesdays, which facilitates me taking the kids to where they need to be (Kirsty kindly does this on my run-to-work days).